-This document contains material that is proprietary to and copyrighted by the International Code Council, Inc. The material copyrighted by the International Code Council, Inc., has been obtained and reproduced with permission.
+This document contains material that is proprietary to and copyrighted by the International Code Council, Inc., has been obtained and reproduced with permission.
 The acronym "ICC" and the ICC logo are trademarks and service marks of ICC.
 ALL RIGHTS RESERVED.
 Without advance written permission from the International Code Council, Inc., no part of the International Code Council, Inc.'s copyrighted or licensed material may be reproduced, distributed, or transmitted in any form or by any means, including, without limitation, electronic, optical or mechanical means (by way of example and not limitation, photocopying, printing, or recording by or in an information storage retrieval system).
 For information on permission to copy the International Code Council, Inc. materials, please contact: Publications, 4051 West Flossmoor Road, Country Club Hills, IL 60478.
 Phone 1-888-ICC-SAFE (422-7233).